matloff/fastStat/README.md

 **This document will enable such people to quickly acquire the needed concepts, with a good intuitive understanding.**  It is modeled after my popular [fasteR tutorial](https://github.com/matloff/fasteR) for quickly becoming proficient in R.

+By the way, the title, "All of REAL Statistics," is a play on two excellent books, *All of Statistics* and *All of Nonparametric Statistics*, by one of my favorite statisticians, Larry Wasserman.
+Both books are quite thin, making their "All of" titles ironic.
+Well, my short tutorial here is even more "all of" in that sense.

 ## <a name="intuition">Lesson 0:  What Is Really Going on?</a>